 Mulching, Composting & Clean-up

-Aeration is a process where the soil is perforated with small holes to allow water, nutrients and oxygen to be absorbed by your lawns roots.
+Aeration is a process where the soil is perforated with small holes to allow water, nutrients, and oxygen to be absorbed by the roots of your lawn.
 By aerating your lawn, you allow for the grass roots to grow deeper and help build a strong, lush lawn.
 Aeration also helps loosen compacted soils, which prevent nutrients from circulating freely.

 Fertilizing & Overseeding

 This is the process of planting new grass seeds over the existing turf to fill in bare or thinning spots of grass.
 This is sometimes called reseeding or just seeding your lawn.
 Overseeding is needed because over time or with the intense heat of summer, lawns can begin to become bare or overrun with weeds.
 Seeding your lawn with new grass, especially new varieties of grass, will help it be more resilient and more resistant to disease, drought, insects, and weeds.
 Planting these new grass seeds over existing turf can really help to improve the condition of your lawn, making it more vibrant and thicker.

 If you’re like most homeowners, you’ve likely gone to your local gardening store and purchased the first bag of fertilizer on the shelf.
 Without knowing the individual needs of your lawn, you run the risk of potentially harming your lawn.
 Most common commercial fertilizers focus on only three nutrients ( Nitrogen, Phosphorus & Potassium ) while ignoring all of your lawn’s other nutritional needs.
 With the lack of additional nutrients, your grass can become weaker, instead of stronger.